Daliyat al-Karmel: Druze Heritage Center

 The Carmel Center for Druze Heritage is a hands-on museum of the history, religion and culture of the Druze.

 Garden of the Mothers

 In 2011, the Garden of the Mothers was inaugurated in Daliyat al-Karmel, symbolizing the sisterhood of Christian, Druze, Jewish, and Muslim women who work together in northern Israel.
 Forty-four trees were planted in memory of the 44 Israel Prison Services personnel who died in the 2010 Mount Carmel forest fire.

-Culture and sports

-In 2012, a tennis school financed by the Freddie Krivine Foundation opened in Daliyat al-Karmel and 12 youngsters take part in a weekly co-existence program with children at the Israel Tennis Center in Yokneam.

-Mevo Carmel high-tech park
+Economy

 Daliyat al-Karmel and Isfiya joined Yokneam Illit and the Megiddo Regional Council to develop the Mevo Carmel Jewish-Arab Industrial Park to benefit from the existing high-tech ecosystem.

-Twin cities

-In 2007, Daliyat al-Karmel signed a partnership agreement with Ungheni, Moldova.
-In 2008, the Ambassador of Moldova, Larisa Miculet visited Daliyat al-Karmel at the invitation of the mayor, Akram Hasson.
+Voting Patterns

+In the 2022 election, 90 percent of voters in Daliyat al-Karmel voted for the parties of the center-left coalition led by Yair Lapid, while 5 percent voted for the Arab parties and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.